dsyer/carto-demo/README.md

 It has a selector matching the label in our workload, and 2 resources, one each of

-* A `ClusterImageTemplate` named `image`.
+* A resource named `image-builder` which is a `ClusterImageTemplate` named `image`.
 This creates an `image`, which is the source of an image path for the deployment.
-* A `ClusterTemplate` named `deployment`.
+* A resource named `deployer` which is a `ClusterTemplate` named `deployment`.
 This creates a deployment for the image.
 It has a reference back to the image via the resource identifier and the name of a reference `imagePath` in the template, which in turn directs to a field in the actual `image`.

-The templates are defined in `src/test/k8s/demo/admin/*-template.yaml`.
-You can apply thos along with the other admin resources:
+The templates are defined in `src/test/k8s/demo/admin/*-template.yaml` and will typically be created by an admin or architect - they are shared between applications.
+You can apply those along with the other admin resources:

 ```
 $ kubectl apply -f admin